 My first trip to Hungary did not extend to my grandparents' birthplaces, but I did go to Eger, seat of the r.c. diocese for the region.
 Above is a view taken on June 2 from the castle grounds.
 The yellow building in the background, a little left of center, is the Cathedral of Eger.
 The closer church building, under restoration on the outside, is the Minorite (Franciscan) Church.
 It faces the white-and-gray-terraced Dobó Square.
 Behind the Minorite Church, extending above the church's roofline is the white, green-capped astronomical tower of the Lyceum.
 The 18th-century astronomical instruments on display in the Lyceum building are said to exist nowhere else in Europe except for the observatory in Greenwich.

 It's been said that the Eger Castle is Hungary's Alamo, but I think a bettter analogy would be Fort McHenry.
-Even though Eger Castle did not inspire a Hungarian Star-Spangled Banner, there are books and poems celebrating the Stars of Eger (star having a double connotation, being a reference to the heroes who defended Eger, as well as a nod to the famous old astronomical observatory).
+Even though Eger Castle did not inspire a Hungarian Star-Spangled Banner, there are books and poems celebrating the

 The guidebook recommended an overnight stay in Eger.
 I should have done that, instead of a day-trip from Budapest (two-hour bus ride each way).
 Maybe next time.